 The 16th International Architecture Exhibition is made possible by the support of Rolex, Partner and Official Watch for the event.

-We wish to thank the sponsors of the 16th Exhibition: Artemide, Edison, JTI (Japan Tobacco International), Vela – Venezia Unica, Oakmount, Seguso Vetri d’Arte and Trenitalia Gruppo Ferrovie dello Stato Italiane.
+We wish to thank the sponsors of the 16th Exhibition: Artemide, Edison, JTI (Japan Tobacco International), Vela – Venezia Unica, Oakmount, Paola Lenti, Seguso Vetri d’Arte and Trenitalia Gruppo Ferrovie dello Stato Italiane.

 Our thanks go to Cleary Gottlieb Steen & Hamilton LLP.

-La Biennale would like to thank the Ministero dei Beni e delle Attività Culturali e del Turismo, the regional Institutions that each in their own way support La Biennale, the City of Venice, the Regione Veneto, the Archaeology, Fine Arts, and Landscape Services for the City of Venice and the Lagoon, the Military Marine.
+La Biennale would like to thank the Ministero dei Beni e delle Attività Culturali e del Turismo, the regional Institutions that each in their own way support La Biennale, the City of Venice, the Regione Veneto, the Archaeology, Fine Arts, and Landscape Services for the City of Venice and the Lagoon, and the Marina Militare.